 A diverse field, psychology encompasses interests related to the thoughts and behaviors of individuals.
-Students complete various courses in subfield areas, then choose to concentrate in one or two areas.
+Students seeking a bachelor’s degree in psychology complete various courses in subfield areas, then choose to concentrate in one or two areas.
 Completion of the Psychology major at Finlandia prepares students for a range of careers and for graduate study in applied and research-related fields.

 Our mission is to advance the creation, communication and application of psychological knowledge to benefit society and improve people’s lives.

 Encouraging the development and application of psychology in the broadest manner.
 Promoting research in psychology, the improvement of research methods and conditions and the application of research findings.
 Improving the qualifications and usefulness of psychologists by establishing high standards of ethics, conduct, education and achievement.
 Increasing and disseminating psychological knowledge through meetings, professional contacts, reports, papers, discussions and publications.